 It’s a simple activity that several us do daily, and although some of the benefits of walking are obvious, they’re rarely discussed.
 It’s a great exercise and can improve your overall wellbeing.
 Here we look at some of the strongest benefits.

 The most common benefits of walking are the physical benefits.
 The activity can strengthen your bones and muscles and has also been associated in previous studies with lower risk of back pain, breast cancer, colon cancer, heart disease, and diabetes.
-The findings are from a study of almost 140,000 people participating in the American Cancer Society Cancer Prevention Study II Nutrition Cohort.
+The findings are from a study of almost 140,000 people taking part in the American Cancer Society Cancer Prevention Study II Nutrition Cohort.

 Walking reduces stress levels by releasing endorphins into your system.
 The effects of being outdoors can also help to improve your overall mood.